Tortricinae

 (NCBI-index: 287198)

 The male Carnation Tortrix (Caoecimorpha pronuba) is distinguishable from the female.
 The male is smaller than the female.
-The forewing of the male is dark yellow-brown with a faint dark brown net-like pattern on the outside.
-Furthermore, a dark brown to purplish spot.
-The female’s wings are longer and a peak shape can be seen at the apex.
-The top of the wing is lighter in color and the reticulated pattern is visible.
+The male’s forewing is dark yellow-brown with a faint, dark brown, net-like pattern on the outside, and a dark brown to purplish spot.
+The female’s wings are more extended, and a peak shape can be seen at the apex.
+The top of the wing is lighter in colour, and the reticulated pattern is visible.
 The hindwing is orangish.
-The flying period is in two generations for much of the year and the wingspan is 14-24mm.
+The flying period is two generations for much of the year, and the wingspan is 14-24 mm.
 Larvae can be found in the spinning.
-Host plant: Rose, Spurge, and Cardinal’s Cap.
+Host plant: Rose, Spurge, Cardinal’s Cap.
 Dutch name: Anjerbladroller.
 Frisian name:

 Flying period: